tanu31195/react-advanced/README.md

   `const currentUser = useContext(UserContext);` src/context/MovieRow.jsx:5
 - By using the hook we can use the context value inside and outside the render component
 - When using function components the Consumer component will not be in the component tree so this reduces complexity

+### Updating Context

+src/App.js:37
+We need to pass functions to handle the change (Update the state) like passing props

 ### Redux